zuchka/railway-docs/src/docs/deploy/monorepo.md

 ## Isolated Monorepo

-The simplest form of a monorepo is a repository that contains two completely isolated projects, meaning they do not reference any code or configuration outside their respective directories.
+The simplest forrm of a monorepo is a repository that contains two completely isolated projects, meaning they do not reference any code or configuration outside their respective directories.
 They may even be written in completely different programming languages.